 Preparation for calculus: polynomial, absolute value, radical, rational, exponential, logarithmic, and trigonometric functions and their graphs; analytic geometry, polar coordinates.
-Maximum of 7 units can be earned for successfully completing any combination of MATH 170, 175.
-176.
+Successful completion of MATH 176 is equivalent to the successful completion of MATH 170 and 175.
+Maximum of 7 units can be earned for successfully completing any combination of MATH 170, 175, 176.

-178 CALCULUS FOR BUSINESS, SOCIAL AND BEHAVIORAL SCIENCES 4 UNITS C-ID MATH 140
+178 CALCULUS FOR BUSINESS, SOCIAL AND BEHAVIORAL SCIENCES 4 UNITS C-ID MATH 140 are studied.
+Not open to students with credit in MATH 180.

 Presents a study of the techniques of calculus with emphasis placed on the application of these concepts to business and management related problems.
-The applications of derivatives and integrals of functions including polynomials, rational, exponential and logarithmic functions are studied.
-Not open to students with credit in MATH 180.
+The applications of derivatives and integrals of functions including polynomials, rational, exponential and logarithmic functions